 The Tennessee State Data Center is tasked with leading the update to the state’s PUMA boundaries and will be seeking input from Census microdata users.
-Researchers, planners and other data users will be asked to weigh in with proposals and feedback on suggested boundaries.
+Researchers, planners and other data users will be asked to weigh in with feedback on suggested boundaries.

-Public Use Microdata Areas (PUMAs) are statistical boundaries used in conjunction with the Public Use Microdata (PUM) products published by the United States Census Bureau.
+Public Use Microdata Areas (PUMAs) are statistical boundaries used in conjunction with the Public Use Microdata Samples (PUMS) products published by the United States Census Bureau.
 The PUMA boundaries will be updated following the release of 2020 Census data to ensure they meet standards that protect the confidentiality of individual microdata responses.

 U.S. Census Bureau PUMA Update Program